New Simulation Reveals Aliens Might Have Been Wiped Out By Climate Change — And We Could Be Next

 “Many studies indicate that Easter Island’s inhabitants depleted their resources, leading to starvation and termination of the island’s civilization,” the team shows in their paper.

-The results of the simulation were gloomy to say the least, particularly since the team points out that we might end up sharing the same grim fate.
+The results of the simulation were gloomy, to say the least, particularly since the team points out that we might end up sharing the same grim fate.

 #Amwriting #SFF.
 Interesting article… An astrobiological perspective on an alien apocalypse: Can any civilization make it through climate change? https://t.co/H0ixa4A56w pic.twitter.com/3QXscbHut2